1.3 KiB

 Let's try it:

-$ docker pull httpd $ docker run -dit --name apache --rm -p 8080:80 httpd $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 23c146b78377 httpd "httpd-foreground" 20 seconds ago Up 19 seconds 0.0.0.0:8080->80/tcp apache
+$ docker pull httpd $ docker run -dit --name apache --rm -p 8080:80 httpd $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 23c146b78377 httpd "httpd-foreground" 20 seconds ago Up 19 seconds 0.0.0.0:8080->80/tcp apache -

 Note that traffic sent to port 8080 on the host gets sent to port 80 in the container.
 The

-option tells Docker to run the container in "detached" mode, i.e., in the background. -
+-doption tells Docker to run the container in "detached" mode, i.e., in the background. -

 Look at the network (look for the

-element):$ docker network inspect bridge
+Containerselement):$ docker network inspect bridge -

 Test the application.
 If running docker on your local machine put this URL into your browser's address bar:

-. -
+http://localhost:8080. -

 If running on a remote host run this command:

-$ wget http://localhost:8080 --quiet -O -
+$ wget http://localhost:8080 --quiet -O - -

 Don't forget to kill the container: